 Last content update: 3/2/2021

-UPDATE: On March 2, 2021, the California Department of Public Health announced that Santa Clara County will be entering the Red Tier of the State’s the State’s Blueprint for a Safer Economy effective March 3, 2021.
-The County is also lifting local activity-specific health directives, effective Wednesday, March 3, 2021.
-However, Santa Clara County continues to experience high rates of COVID-19 transmission, and the danger COVID-19 poses to our community has not subsided.
+UPDATE: On March 23, 2021, the California Department of Public Health announced that Santa Clara County will be entering the Orange Tier of the State’s the State’s Blueprint for a Safer Economy effective March 24, 2021.
+However, Santa Clara County continues to experience COVID-19 transmission, and the danger COVID-19 poses to our community has not subsided.
 The County Health Officer urges businesses, entities, and residents to continue exercising caution even as certain restrictions are lifted by the State.
 Just because the State allows certain activities to resume or adopts certain COVID protocols, that does not mean that those activities are safe.

 The following documents can be reviewed for further information and updates.